Why Older Offenders?

 - Despite being the fastest growing section of the prison population, there is little research, little data or information and little current provision available for older offenders.

-- 40% of prisons responding to a recent Prison Reform Trust survey reported that no specific age-related assessments or arrangements were in place.
+- 40% of prisons responding to a Prison Reform Trust survey reported that no specific age-related assessments or arrangements were in place.